-Notification of a record claim must be submitted to record@fai.org by the NAC or the OO controlling the flight within seven days of the flight.
+Notice of a record claim must be submitted to record@fai.org by the controlling NAC, the organizing NAC, or OO, and the FAI must receive the claim within seven days of the flight.
 In exceptional circumstances, the president of the IGC may grant an extension.
 Telephone, fax, e-mail, and similar types of notification are acceptable.

-The NAC shall forward claim documentation to reach the FAI within 120 days of the date of the flight unless an extension of time has been authorised by the IGC President.
+The organizing NAC shall forward the complete claim documentation to reach the FAI within 120 days of the date of the flight unless an extension of time has been authorised by the IGC President (GS-6.8.1 refers).